Gauravdanece/concrete-mix-design/README.md

 # concrete-mix-design
-Concrete mix design as per guidelines of IS 10262-2019
+Concrete mix design Web app as per guidelines of IS 10262-2019